sebcachia/sebcachia.github.io/content/workingwithme.md

 {{< figure src="../images/posts/malta_saltpens_waves.webp">}}

 ## Meta
 Hi!
 If you are reading this we are probably about to start working together.
-I am excited to get to know you better, if we haven’t already we should have a chat over coffee, lunch, or beer.
+I am excited to get to know you better, and if we haven’t already we should have a chat over coffee, lunch, or beer.
 I’ve tried to reflect on how I work, and I have organized some notes about that here.
-I hope it will help us work together well even sooner, and perhaps give some context to some of my quirks.
+I hope it will help us work well together even sooner, and perhaps give some context to some of my quirks.

 ## Mindset
 1. I am an idealist by nature.
 I try to work on things I believe in, and I assume most people have good intentions.
 Early in my career, I could be a bit dogmatic, feel free to call me out if I slip back into that.